kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 .. _LS-multiple-X-MLR:

-Topics not covered in this book
+Enrichment topics
 ==========================================

-.. note:: Enrichment

 These topics are not covered in depth in this book, but might be of interest to you.
 I provide a small introduction to each topic, showing what their purpose is, together with some examples.

 Robust least squares models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~